EdgeApp/airbitz-core-js-docs/source/index.html.md

 # Introduction

 Welcome to the Airbitz Core Javascript API!
-The Airbitz Core Javascript library makes securing data easy for developers.
+The Airbitz Core Javascript API makes securing data easy for developers.
 This library makes your user's data secure and 100% private so that only end-users can access it.

 This functionality is particularly well-suited for blockchain applications that